zsotyooo/jira-web-components/README.md

 #### Auth

-You can handle the authentication vith this component.
+You can handle the authentication using this component.

 ```html
 <jira-auth></jira-auth>